-California Operating Agreements Should be Reviewed Due to New ActAdded by Hawley Troxell in Articles & Publications, Business Law on December 3, 2013
+California Operating Agreements Should be Reviewed Due to New ActAdded by Hawley Troxell in Articles & Blogs, Business Law on December 3, 2013

 As you may recall, in July 2008 the Idaho legislature substantially updated Idaho’s LLC act (referred to as the Revised Uniform Limited Liability Company Act).
 This update changed some of the LLC default rules and prompted many LLCs to revisit their existing operating agreements to ensure they worked as intended, especially under the new rules.
 Many times, we found with our clients that even if they didn’t need to change their operating agreements as a result of the new act, their agreements were not exactly what they wanted or needed, and that other changes were prudent.